 - i.
-Examine the main sources of income among women. - ii.
-Assess the level of women's economic empowerment resulting from SILC. - iii.
-Examine the influence of women participation in SILC on women economic empowerment. - iv.
+Examine the main sources of income among women. - i.
+Assess the level of women's economic empowerment resulting from SILC. - ii.
+Examine the influence of women participation in SILC on women economic empowerment.

+iii.
 Examine challenges facing women in SILC